-The enrichment teacher provides mentoring and programming support to teams across the school, aimed at increasing teachers' knowledge and confidence in differentiating beyond students' current level of mastery.
+The enrichment teacher will provide mentoring and programming support to stage teams across the school, aimed at increasing teachers' knowledge and confidence in differentiating beyond students' current level of mastery.

-The enrichment teacher also seeks out and provides links with external events and programs involving other schools and organisations for all students who would benefit from these opportunities.
+The enrichment teacher also seeks out and provides links with programs and mentoring opportunities involving other schools and organisations for all students who would benefit from these opportunities.

-Potential co-curricular/external provisions:
+Potential co-curricular/external provisions